Lamar County, Georgia

-Lamar County is a county located in the west central portion of the U.S. state of Georgia.
+Lamar County is a county in the West Central region of the U.S. state of Georgia.
 As of the 2020 census, the population was 18,500.
 The county seat is Barnesville.

-Lamar County is included in the Atlanta-Sandy Springs-Roswell, GA Metropolitan Statistical Area.

 History

 The Georgia General Assembly proposed the constitutional amendment to create the county on August 17, 1920, and the citizens of the state voted in favor of the amendment on November 2, 1920.

 Land from Pike County and Monroe County was then transferred to create Lamar County.

-Lamar County was named after Confederate Democrat white supremacist Lucius Quintus Cincinnatus Lamar II.
+Lamar County was named after Confederate Democrat Lucius Quintus Cincinnatus Lamar II.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 186 sqmi, of which 184 sqmi is land and 2.3 sqmi (1.3%) is water.
 It is located in the Piedmont region of the state.

 The western third of Lamar County, west of a line from Orchard Hill through Milner and Barnesville, is located in the Upper Flint River sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).
 The eastern majority of the county is located in the Upper Ocmulgee River sub-basin of the Altamaha River basin.